 Per Super User request, generate a number of patients AND assign them to a hospital administrator (split the assignment evenly to all current users in the User table who are hospital administrators).

-Every hour the system will “roll the dice” to determine if a patient’s biometrics and medical status will be changed.
+Every x number of minutes (decided with TA) the system will “roll the dice” to determine if a patient’s biometrics and medical status will be changed.
 Changes biometrics based on a random percent difference from last biometrics.
 Based on biometrics will change medical status to stable/critical/dead.
 Will only change each patient up to 4 times a day.
 Will only change patients that have not been discharged or are not already dead.

-After every “critical” procedure or surgery completed by a provider, a patient’s medical status and biometrics will have a chance to change.

 Rest API

 Patient – all calls require authenticated user